mampfes/hacs_waste_collection_schedule/doc/ics/merton_gov_uk.md

-# London Borough of Merton
+# London Borough of Merton (New)

-London Borough of Merton is supported by the generic [ICS](/doc/source/ics.md) source.
+London Borough of Merton (New) is supported by the generic [ICS](/doc/source/ics.md) source.
 For all available configuration options, please refer to the source description.

 ## How to get the configuration arguments